Carlos Alcaraz wins US Open for 1st Slam title, top ranking - NewsBreak

 Regardless of the circumstances, it is significant that Alcaraz is the first male teenager at No. 1.

 No one else did it.
-Not Nadal, not Djokovic, not Federer, not Sampras or anyone else.
+Not Nadal, not Djokovic, not Federer, not Sampras.
+No one.

 When one last service winner glanced off Ruud's frame Sunday, Alcaraz dropped to his back on the court, then rolled over onto his stomach, covering his face with his hands.